PriyankaKumari-2002/Microsoft-Engage-22/readme.md

 ## 💡Features

-👩‍💻 ## User Login/ Signup
+## 👩‍💻 User Login/ Signup  <br>
-1.1 Description: Users can securely login with their email id and password used for creating an account on micro-MediDetect-age
+1.1 Description: Users can securely login with their email id and password used <br>
+for creating an account on micro-MediDetect-age <br>
-1.1.1 Input: Name, email ID, password for account creation, and email ID and password
+1.1.1 Input: Name, email ID, password for account creation, and email ID <br>
+and password <br>
-1.1.2 Output: Redirect if successful login/ account creation and error message displayed if wrong details entered.
+1.1.2 Output: Redirect if successful login/ account creation and error message displayed if wrong details entered.  <br>

-🫀 ## Heart Rate Detector Model:
+## 🫀 Heart Rate Detector Model:
 2.1 Face Recognition
 2.2 Forehead detect in face
 2.2 Heart Rate/ Pulse Rate Detection Model